abtin/notes/2022/July.md

 ### July 24, 2022

 - Very productive day. good workout and good progress with the etl code on Azure Func.

+### July 25, 2022

+- Talkers vs. doers.
+Doers win in action but they need to know how to talk.
+And by how to talk it mostly means with confidence.